feedhenry-raincatcher/raincatcher-core/client/datasync-client/README.md

 ### Perform operations on datasets

-Sync provides set of methods to perform create, read, update and delete operations on datasets.
+Sync provides a set of methods to perform create, read, update and delete operations on datasets.

  ```typescript
 // Example object to save